jahuty/documentation/liquid/controls.md

 ---
 {% assign examples = site.data.liquid.controls %}

-{% include heading.html title="Controlling the flow" lead="Use logic to follow different code paths in your templates." %}
+{% include heading.html title="Controlling the flow" lead="Operators and control flow tags use logic to follow different code paths in your templates." %}

-Operators and control flow tags use logic to follow different code paths in your templates.
-They are denoted by curly braces and percent signs: {% raw %}`{%` and `%}`{% endraw %}.
+Operators and control flow tags are denoted by curly braces and percent signs: {% raw %}`{%` and `%}`{% endraw %}.

 {% include example.html example=examples.introduction %}